ContentMine/contentmine.github.io/linux.md

 # Linux Installation Procedure

 ## getpapers
-1. Download npm and node using your package manager.
+Download npm and node using your package manager.

+> On Ubuntu and Debian npm come packaged with the `nodejs` package.
+You must also install `nodejs-legacy` to get the executable named `node`.

-1. run `npm install --global getpapers` either as root or with sudo enabled
+run `npm install --global getpapers` either as root or with sudo enabled

+You can check it has worked by moving on to the 'Operating Procedure' below.

 ## norma

 ### With .deb
 Install the .deb from [github](https://github.com/ContentMine/norma/releases) if on Debian or Ubuntu.

+> this is done by downloading to a place of your chosing and running `dpkg -i <path to .deb>`

 ### Alternate method
 We are in the process of preparing rpms.

 You can also install manually using a zip file:
 {% include norma-from-zip.md %}

+## ami

+### With .deb
+Install the .deb from [github](https://github.com/ContentMine/ami/releases) if on Debian or Ubuntu.

+> this is done by downloading to a place of your chosing and running `dpkg -i <path to .deb>`

+### Alternate method
+We are in the process of preparing rpms.

+You can also install manually using a zip file:
+{% include ami-from-zip.md %}

 ---